 Economics majors are successful in the labor market because they master a variety of philosophical, technical, logical, computer, and quantitative skills to lend a critical and authoritative voice to the room.
 These key skills earned through the study of economics translate well to a variety of other applications – fostered by the college through special co-curricular programs.
 Wabash College has partnered with the Indiana University Kelley School of Business to formalize an accounting pipeline program that guides Wabash students through the prerequisites for admission to the Master of Science in Accounting program.
 In addition, each year the department arranges the annual Rogge Memorial Lecture in honor of long-time Wabash professor, Benjamin A. Rogge.

 What can you do with an economics degree?

-A Wabash economics major has a really wide range of career options.
-Recent graduates have developed careers in these fields: Business Analyst, Senior Trader, U.S. Army Commander, Bank Reconciliation Analyst, Finance Director, Attorney, Sustainable Food System Designer, IT Professional, National Mobilization Coordinator, Business Intelligence Developer, Investment Consultant, Political Director, Treasurer, CEO Hydration firm, Bank Vice President, Project Engineer, Financial Advisor, Deputy Head of Business Development, Music Teacher.
+A Wabash degree in economics offers a wide range of career options.
+Recent graduates have pursued the following jobs for an economics major: Business Analyst, Senior Trader, U.S. Army Commander, Bank Reconciliation Analyst, Finance Director, Attorney, Sustainable Food System Designer, IT Professional, National Mobilization Coordinator, Business Intelligence Developer, Investment Consultant, Political Director, Treasurer, CEO Hydration firm, Bank Vice President, Project Engineer, Financial Advisor, Deputy Head of Business Development, Music Teacher.